4 Burgh Quay.

 1967-69 in the basement of what was the Majestic Hotel, run by newly weds Kemi Fazel and Suzane MacDougald.

 Opened in late 1968.
 The first venue where disco and DJ presided over live music.
 More here

 Situated opposite Old Harcourt St Station and bought by Eamonn Andrews Studios group in the mid 1960s.
-Ballroom for dance bands but also hosted discos.
+Venue was previously called the Four Provinces Ballroom, used bu dance bands but also hosted discos.

 38 lower leeson st